sparkfun/SparkFun_6DoF_LSM6DSV16X/docs/hardware_assembly.md

-The delightful thing about our Qwiic boards is that they are literally plug and play.
+The delightful thing about our Qwiic boards is that they are quite literally plug and play.

 <figure markdown>